larosenas/PL_Grupo23_2526/docs/report.md

 - Labelled `DO` loops;
 - `GOTO` statements;
 - Labelled `CONTINUE`statements.
+- `FUNCTION`and `SUBROUTINE` definitions defined by the user with parameters.

 Operator precedence was defined in the parser to avoid ambiguous parsing of expressions.
 Logical operators have lower precedence than relational operators, and arithmetic multiplication and division have higher precedence than addition and substraction.

 Newline tokens are part of the grammar.
 This allows the parser to identify the end of declarations and statements clearly.
 Optional newlines are also accepted after the final `END`, so source files ending with a trailing newline can be parsed correctly.

 The parser creates specific AST nodes depending on the recognized construct.
 For example, declarations generate `Declaration` nodes, assignments generate `Assignment` nodes, print statements generate `Print` nodes, conditional blocks generate `If` nodes, and labelled loops generate `Do` nodes.

+### Label Handling

+Fortran 77 allows statements to be prefixed by with a numeric label, which is used as a target for `GOTO` and `DO` statements.
+The parser handles labels by including them in the grammar rules for `continue`and `do`statements.

+### Array declarations and access

+Array declarations are handled at the id_list level.
+Each element in a declaration can be either a plain identifier or an identifier with a size.
+This allows mixed declarations like `INTEGER I, NUMS(5)` to be parsed correctly.
+Array access and fucntion calls share the same syntactic form, so depending on the number of arguments, the parser clasifies them as a `ArrayAccess` node (one argument) or a `FunctionCall` (two or more).
+The semantic analyzer is responsible for resolving ambiguous single-argument cases.

+### Subprograms

+The top level grammar rule is file, which consists of a main program followed by an optional list of subprograms.
+This allows source files to contain both a main program and one or more `FUNCTION` or `SUBROUTINE`definitions.
+Each `FUNCTION` definition includes a return type, a name, a parameter list, local declarations and a body ending with `RETURN` and `END`.
+Each `SUBROUTINE` definition has the same structure but without the return type.
+The `parse()` function returns a file node containing the main program and the list of subprograms, processing them separately.

 ## Semantic Analysis